Beginner’s Guide To Espresso Machine Maintenance

 To calibrate the temperature of your espresso machine, you will need a thermometer specifically designed for espresso machines.
 Start by allowing your machine to warm up for a sufficient amount of time.
 Then, insert the thermometer into the group head and monitor the temperature as the machine runs.
 Compare the temperature readings to the desired range for optimal espresso extraction.
 If necessary, adjust the machine’s temperature settings to achieve the desired temperature range.

-See also Best Espresso Machines Under $500
+See also Best Espresso Drinks For Coffee Lovers

 Checking Thermostat